By the University at Buffalo

-IRS-certified accounting students from the University at Buffalo School of Management will again provide free tax preparation services to individuals and families with annual incomes below $53,000.
+IRS-certified accounting students from the University at Buffalo School of Management will once again provide free tax preparation services to individuals and families with annual income of $60,000 or less.

-This service can be especially valuable to low-income tax filers by helping them apply for earned income tax credits that can provide a needed boost in annual income.
-The tax credits, which can reduce or eliminate income taxes by refunding taxes already withheld from wages, can mean as much as $5,028 for a family with two children.
+This service is especially valuable to low-income tax filers by helping them apply for earned income tax credits that can provide a needed boost in annual income.
+These tax credits can reduce or eliminate income taxes by refunding taxes already withheld from wages.

-Free tax preparation will be offered from 9:30 a.m. to 4:30 p.m. on a first-come, first-served basis as follows:
+Free tax preparation will be offered from 9:30 a.m. to 4:30 p.m. on a first-come, first-served basis only.
+Early arrival is recommended.

-The tax service is coordinated by the UB chapter of Beta Alpha Psi, an international honors organization for accounting and finance students, with help from the UB Accounting Association.
+The tax service is provided by the IRS-sponsored Volunteer Income Tax Assistance (VITA) program with volunteers from the UB chapter of Beta Alpha Psi, an international honors organization for accounting and finance students, and the UB Accounting Association.

-Note tax preparation for nonresident aliens requires special processing that is beyond the scope of the services provided by Beta Alpha Psi.
-UB international students on a nonimmigrant visa should visit UB's International Student and Scholar Services website at wings.buffalo.edu/intlservices/tax.html for more information.
+Tax preparation for nonresident aliens requires special processing that is beyond the scope of the services provided by Beta Alpha Psi.
+UB international students on a nonimmigrant visa may be eligible to use Sprintax to file their taxes.